petros-d/docs/enterprise/upgrade-astronomer-stable.md

 ---
-title: 'Upgrade to a Patch Version of Astronomer Enterprise'
+title: 'Upgrade to a Stable or Patch Version of Astronomer Enterprise'
-sidebar_label: 'Upgrade to a Patch Version'
+sidebar_label: 'Upgrade to a Stable Version'
-id: upgrade-astronomer-patch
+id: upgrade-astronomer-stable
-description: Update your Astronomer Enterprise Platform to a new patch version.
+description: Update your Astronomer Enterprise Platform to a new stable or patch version.
 ---

 ## Overview

-Astronomer releases are available to Enterprise customers on a quarterly basis as part of a long-term support (LTS) release model.
-Critical security and bug fixes will be regularly shipped as patch versions that follow LTS releases.
+Stable releases of Astronomer Enterprise are available to Enterprise customers on a monthly basis as part of the release model described in [Release and Lifecycle Policy](release-lifecycle-policy).
+Patch release of Astronomer Enterprise follow up on stable releases with additional bug and security fixes.

-Patch releases will be made available between quarterly LTS releases and require a simple upgrade process.
-If you're on Astronomer v0.25, follow the instructions below to upgrade to any v0.25 patch version as soon as it is made available.
-For information on all patch releases, refer to [Enterprise Release Notes](enterprise/release-notes).
+Stable and patch releases require a simple upgrade process.
+Follow this guide to upgrade to any stable or patch version before the next available LTS release.
+For information on all stable and patch releases, refer to [Enterprise Release Notes](release-notes).

 A few notes before you get started:
-- The following guidelines are only for upgrading to the latest Astronomer v0.25 patch version.
-To determine whether the latest version of Astronomer is a minor or patch version, read the Astronomer Platform Versioning guidelines below.
-- The patch upgrade process will NOT affect running Airflow tasks as long as `upgradeDeployments.enabled=false` is set in the script below.
+- The patch upgrade process will not affect running Airflow tasks as long as `upgradeDeployments.enabled=false` is set in the script below.
-- Patch version updates will NOT cause any downtime to Astronomer services (Astronomer UI, Houston API, Astronomer CLI).
+- Patch and stable version updates will not cause any downtime to Astronomer services (Astronomer UI, Houston API, Astronomer CLI).

 > **Note:** Astronomer v0.16.5 and beyond includes an improved upgrade process that allows Airflow Deployments to remain unaffected through a platform upgrade that includes changes to the [Astronomer Airflow Chart](https://github.com/astronomer/airflow-chart).
 >
 > Now, Airflow Chart changes only take effect when another restart event is triggered by a user (e.g. a code push, Environment Variable change, resource or executor adjustment, etc).

-## Astronomer Platform Versioning

-Astronomer platform releases follow a semantic versioning scheme.
-All versions are written as a 3-component number in the format of `x.y.z`.
-In this syntax,

-- X: Major Version
-- Y: Minor Version
-- Z: Patch/Hotfix

-For example, upgrading Astronomer from v0.16.4 to v0.16.5 would be considered upgrading to a patch version, whereas upgrading from v0.15.0 to v0.16.0 would be considered upgrading to the latest minor version.

 ## Step 1: Ensure You Have a Copy of Your Astronomer config.yaml File

-First, ensure you have a copy of the `config.yaml` file of your platform namespace if you don't already.
+First, ensure you have a copy of the `config.yaml` file of your platform namespace.

 To do this, you can run: